puzzle/delivery-pipeline-concept/stages/02-packaging/README.md

 ## Steps

+The steps are:

-1. packaging
+1. packaging,
-2. component tests
+2. component tests, and
 3. security checks

 ### packaging